Wrap Up Holiday Gift Giving with Biltmore Wines!

 As a bonus, Hope created an elegant pine tassel to set off the regal look of this wine gift, She clipped enough white pine needles to get a full-looking tassel, hot-glued the tops together, and bound the top with narrow wired twine to hide the glue.
 While binding the top, she also made a loop of the wired twine to go around the neck of the bottle.

 Hope chose a Biltmore tea towel with a Christmas pattern to gift wrap this exceptional bottle of The Hunt Red Blend Sonoma County.
 After fluffing the ends of the tea towel, she tied an elegant bow of wired silk ribbon around the neck.

 To make the gift twice as nice, Hope added a pretty Biltmore Christmas ornament to the bottle.

 “Look at each of steps shown in this instructional collage,” Hope said, “and you’ll see how easy it really is to gift wrap a wine bottle in a tea towel!”

 Gift giving: bundles and baskets

 Wrap up a bountiful bundle

 “Here’s an easy way to create a bundle of gifts that share a common theme,” said Hope.
-“This handsome wood-and-slate Biltmore Cheeseboard with Drawer includes a set of three brass cheese knives.
-I pulled out the hidden drawer and secured the wine bottle to it with a ribbon, then added a stack of delicious Biltmore mixes and dips to the board and tied a wide gold ribbon around the whole bundle.”
+“Choose a sturdy cheeseboard and secure a bottle of Biltmore wine to it with a ribbon.
+Add a stack of Biltmore’s delicious gourmet food mixes and dips to the board and tie a wide ribbon around the whole bundle.”

-For an extra surprise, Hope used the cheese knives as a special topper for the bundle, then tucked a few sprigs of fresh rosemary round them.
+For an extra surprise, Hope turned a set of cheese knives into a special topper for the bundle, then tucked a few sprigs of fresh rosemary around the tools.

 “The rosemary is the crowning touch that pulls the culinary theme together,” Hope noted, “and it smells wonderful, too!”